 Three and a half years after my daughter was born, I had the opportunity to attend my first Bodysex workshop.
 As I was sitting in Betty’s Manhattan apartment, surrounded by beautiful, powerful women, I realized my dream from college had come true.
 That weekend was a game changer in my healing process – the catalyst for seeking support (physically and mentally) for my PTSD.
 And I knew, as I sat in the circle with Betty and Carlin, and the other seven women, that I was exactly where I was meant to be.
 And that one day, I would do this cutting-edge, taboo, thrilling, empowering, transformative work.

-Kristy Lowther, MSW is a sex educator who has spent over fifteen years studying the field of sexuality.
+Kristy Lowther, MSW is a sexual empowerment coach and educator who has spent over fifteen years studying the field of sexuality.
 She has a master’s degree in social work and an undergraduate degree in psychology with an emphasis in sexuality and gender studies.
-She is currently mentored by Betty Dodson and Carlin Ross, and is certified as a Bodysex Instructor.
+She is mentored by Betty Dodson and Carlin Ross, and is certified as a Bodysex Instructor.
 Kristy is dedicated to empowering women through education and transformational experiences, and particularly enjoys working with women to explore their postpartum sexuality.